cerner/fhir.cerner.com/content/millennium/dstu2/scheduling/appointment.md

 ## Overview

 The Appointment resource provides information about scheduled appointments such as a procedure (mammogram) or office visit for a patient, practitioner or location.
-Date is required when searching by patient, practitioner or location
+Date is required when searching by patient, practitioner or location.
-<br/><br/>

 The following fields are returned if valued:

 * [Appointment id](http://hl7.org/fhir/dstu2/resource-definitions.html#Resource.id){:target="_blank"}